williamdemeo/math2001-spring2019/Lean/README.md

    **Important.** Note the double backslashes.
 Also, confirm that, if you replace the double with single backslashes, then the line above is the actual path to the `lean.exe` file on your computer, which should be present after you downloaded and unzipped the Lean program in Step 1 above.

 More information can be found on [this page](https://xenaproject.wordpress.com/2017/09/26/installing-lean-on-windows-from-scratch/) which provides nice and detailed instructions explaining how to download and install both [VS Code] and [Lean] on a Windows machine.
 (Of course, you should not follow the first instruction on that page, which is to download an older version of Lean.)

-### Mac Users

-If you are using a Mac, I suspect it will be easy to install Lean and VS Code, but unfortunately, as yet, I have no information about this.
-Please let me know if you try it and run into any problems so I can help you.

 ### Other important info